aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ## Disclaimer

-This analysis is based entirely on visual inspection of photographs — no firmware was extracted, no signals were probed, and no schematic was available.
+This analysis is based entirely on visual inspection of photographs — no firmware was extracted, no signals were probed, and no schematic was made.
 The interconnections shown in the block diagram above are inferred from datasheet-typical usage patterns and the physical proximity of components on the PCB, not from verified traces.
 Some assumptions are almost certainly wrong.

 This is purely a hobbyist exercise in reverse-engineering curiosity — meant to help others understand how a piece of show control hardware is put together at a high level.
 It is not a competitive analysis, not an attempt to replicate or undermine Weigl's product, and not a criticism of their engineering.
 Weigl Control makes solid equipment, and the goal here is appreciation, not deconstruction.